MischaD/BeyondFID/README.md

 - https://github.com/mseitzer/pytorch-fid
 - https://github.com/layer6ai-labs/dgm-eval

-We would also like to acknowledge [dgm-eval](https://github.com/layer6ai-labs/dgm-eval) who provide a similar package with a different set of models and metrics.
+We would also like to acknowledge [dgm-eval](https://github.com/layer6ai-labs/dgm-eval) who provide a similar package with a different set of models and metrics:

     - IRS metric!
     - compute and extract multiple features at once
     - safe features for further processing